FAAM-146/vocal/README.md

     Available commands are:

     * check           - Check a netCDF file against standard and product definitions.
-    * create_vocabs   - Create versioned JSON vocabularies for a vocal project
+    * create_version  - Create versioned JSON product specifications.
     * eg_data         - Create an example data file from a definition.
     * init            - Initialise a vocal project.